jcaple/MegaMillySim/README.md

 ## Description

-This is a simply python script to simulate playing a ton of games in one of America's most popular lotteries.
+This is a simple python script to simulate playing a ton of games in one of America's most popular lotteries.
 This script helps to provide context around just how difficult it is for a individual, buying 1-2 lottery tickets a week, to hit the lottery jackpot.
 And no, it's not impossible to hit the jackpot, but practically speaking, it does seem to be humanly impossible, as running this script will help to show.